paulomiranda10/data/TimeSeriesWalmart/README.md

 ## What does this jupyter notebook is aimed for  ?

-The goal for this notebook is to understand time series forecasting models such as ARIMA, its parameters (p,d,q), as well as its variation SARIMA.
+The goal with this notebook is to understand time series forecasting models such as ARIMA, its parameters (p,d,q), as well as its variation SARIMA.

-AR(p): Auto-regression term => The lags of the previous value (from the pacf test) I(d):  Integral term        => For non-stationary differencing MA(q): Moving Average       => For the error term (from the acf test)
+AR(p): Auto-regression term => The lags of the previous value (from the pacf test)

+I(d):  Integral term        => For non-stationary differencing

+MA(q): Moving Average       => For the error term (from the acf test)

 I am using the dataset ¨Store Item Demand Forecasting" from Kaggle Challenge.